redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 # Package app and deploy to OpenShift
 Now we have a working application that provides a simple interface to query violations.
 There are at least a few more things to clean up (for extra credit), but the app achieves most of its goals.
 Let’s deploy it.

-1. Let's package the service as a native application - go to the **Commands Palette** -> **Build Native Quarkus App** or just run the maven command in a terminal directly
+1. Package the service as a native application - go to the **Commands Palette** -> **Build Native Quarkus App** or just run the maven command in a terminal directly

 ```bash
 mvn clean package -Pnative -DskipTests